+Consultation

+"The visual impact from the perspective of 8 Coolgardie Terrace is that the proposed building will be extremely dominant and oppressive due to the over height wall on the eastern boundary and the excessive building height".

+Not supported- Refer to Compliance Table.

+Security

-Consultation Coolgardie building will oppressive du Terrace is be extr ue to the o n the perspective of 8 s that the proposed emely dominant and over height wall on the the excessive building Not supported- Refer to Compliance Table.
-Security The egress path from the fire exit can become location for anti-social behaviour which will impact on the adjoining properties. behaviour which will Not supported- The egress area is noted as a bin set down area.
+The egress path from the fire exit can become location for anti-social behaviour which will impact on the adjoining properties.

+Not supported- The egress area is noted as a bin set down area.
 The applicant has confirmed that the area will be lit and secured if vandalism or anti-social behaviour becomes an issue.

+Damage to adjoining property

-Damage to ac ljoining pro operty Concern that damage to adjoining prop the exis nstruction there can be ting building on the Not supported- The Construction Management Plan will address this issue.
-Inconsistency with Plan ning Policy 2.15 "The proposed commercial uses (office/showroom/café) with this development and the intensive residential density certainly does not appear to be consistent with the future intent of the Claisebrook Precinct.
-With no other examples of such an intense development, or a comparable development within the greater locality, we believe this proposal far exceeds what can be considered acceptable, even the long term vision for the precinct.' with this development lential density certainly be consistent with the isebrook Precinct.
-With of such an intense mparable development cality, we believe this what can be considered ong term vision for the Not supported- Refer to "Comments".
-Department of Planning The Department did not object to the development subject to the egress issue being resolved. not object to the the egress issue being Noted- Given the advice from the Department of Planning, the City's Technical Services recommends that the section of Coolgardie Street, between Lord Street and Claisebrook Road, are to be two way traffic and a seagull island shall be installed to restrict vehicular movement to left in/out from Coolgardie Terrace to Lord Street.
+Concern that during construction there can be damage to the existing building on the adjoining property.

+Not supported The Construction Management Plan will address this issue.

+Inconsistency with Planning Policy 2.15

+"The proposed commercial uses (office/showroom/café) with this development and the intensive residential density certainly does not appear to be consistent with the future intent of the Claisebrook Precinct.
+With no other examples of such an intense development, or a comparable development within the greater locality, we believe this proposal far exceeds what can be considered acceptable, even the long term vision for the precinct."

+Not supported- Refer to "Comments".

+Department of Planning

+The Department did not object to the development subject to the egress issue being resolved.

+Noted- Given the advice from the Department of Planning, the City's Technical Services recommends that the section of Coolgardie Street, between Lord Street and Claisebrook Road, are to be two way traffic and a seagull island shall be installed to restrict vehicular movement to left in/out from Coolgardie Terrace to Lord Street.
 It is envisaged this will alleviate pressure from the Summers Street/Lord Street intersection.

+Advertising

-Advertising Advertising The advertising was carried out as per the City 'Policy No. 4.1.5- relating to Community Consultation.
-Other Implications Legal/Policy East Perth Redevelopm Strategic The City's Strategic Plan 2011-2016 - Objective 1 states:
+The advertising was carried out as per the City 'Policy No. 4.1.5- relating to Community Consultation.

-Other implications
+Other Implications

 Legal/Policy East Perth Redevelopment Scheme

 Strategic The City's Strategic Plan 2011-2016 - Objective 1 states:

 "Natural and Built Environment

 1.1 Improve and maintain the natural and built environment and infrastructure

 1.1.2 Enhance and maintain the character and heritage of the City."

 Sustainability Nil.

 Financial/Budget Nil.